 Addresses: Jean-Talon Market: 7070 Henri-Julien Avenue, Montreal, Quebec, Canada H2S 3S3 & Atwater Market: 138 Atwater Avenue, Montreal, Quebec, Canada H4C 2H6

 If you’re looking to do some shopping that’s more food focused, then you should head to Atwater or Jean-Talon Markets.
-Both of these markets give visitors the opportunity to learn about local culinary culture through the offerings of local vendors, and you can fill your belly while you explore.
+Both of these markets allow visitors to learn about local culinary culture through the offerings of local vendors, and you can fill your belly while you explore.

-The Jean-Talon Market is one of the largest and oldest open-air markets in North America.
+The Jean-Talon Market is one of North America’s largest and oldest open-air markets.
 It’s huge and features over 150 food stalls that sell everything from fruits and vegetables to meats and fish to chocolate and ice cream to specialty items.
-It opened in 1933 and today, it’s still going strong.
+It opened in 1933, and today, it’s still going strong.

-The Atwater Market is quite a bit smaller than Jean-Talon Market, but it still has plenty to offer its patrons.
-It also opened in 1933 and is known for its famous tall clock tower and Art Deco style.
-It’s located on the Lachine Canal bike path and, since it’s open year-round, it’s a great place to stop for cyclists for a rest and a mid-ride treat at any time of year.
+The Atwater Market is much smaller than Jean-Talon Market, but it still has plenty to offer its patrons.
+It opened in 1933 and is known for its famous tall clock tower and Art Deco style.
+It’s located on the Lachine Canal bike path, and since it’s open year-round, it’s a great place to stop for cyclists for a rest and a mid-ride treat at any time of year.

 16. Shop Along Rue Sainte-Catherine

-From Saint-Laurent Boulevard West, you’ll find the majority of large-scale shopping opportunities.
-Alternatively, eastbound from there, you’ll find smaller boutiques, restaurants, nightclubs, cafes, and theaters.
-If you’re someone who loves shopping, you could easily spend your entire Montreal trip wandering along Rue Saint-Catherine if that’s how you choose to spend your time.
+From Saint-Laurent Boulevard West, you’ll find the most large-scale shopping opportunities.
+Alternatively, you’ll find smaller boutiques, restaurants, nightclubs, cafes, and theaters eastbound from there.
+If you love shopping, you could easily spend your entire Montreal trip wandering along Rue Saint-Catherine if that’s how you spend your time.

 Many visitors choose to stay in the downtown area of Montreal near Rue Sainte-Catherine.
-There are quite a few excellent hotels in this part of town that will give you easy access to all of the great shopping and restaurants in this area.
+There are quite a few excellent hotels in this part of town that will give you easy access to all of this area’s great shopping and restaurants.

 17. Visit the Christmas Markets

 Although Montreal isn’t truly a European city, it emulates one in many ways, and one of the most recognizable ways it does so is through its Christmas markets.
 The tradition of the Christmas market is not a common one in North America, but in Montreal, it is oh-so-welcome and quaint.
-Shopping or at least browsing at these markets is something you simply must do if you are in Montreal around Christmastime.
+Shopping or browsing at these markets is something you must do in Montreal around Christmastime.

-There are lots of artisans and craftspeople in Montreal and the Montreal Christmas markets are the perfect place to check out what they have to offer.
-Each market has its own style and personality so you might a swell visit several if you can.
+There are many artisans and craftspeople in Montreal, and the Montreal Christmas markets are the perfect place to check out what they offer.
+Each market has its style and personality, so you might a swell visit several if you can.
 Some are more craft-focused; others offer more edible sweets and treats.

 18. Explore the Old Port of Montreal

 The Old Port of Montreal is located in Old Montreal.
-It stretches a little over a mile along the Saint Lawrence River and historians tell us that it was used by fur trappers as a trading post as far back as 1611.
+It stretches a little over a mile along the Saint Lawrence River and historians tell us that fur trappers used it as a trading post as far back as 1611.

-The Old Port of Montreal served as Montreal’s primary port until 1976 when it became too small for modern ships.
-At that time, port activities were moved across town to the present Port of Montreal, which is now to the south on a wider part of the Saint Lawrence River instead.
+The Old Port of Montreal served as Montreal’s primary port until 1976, when it became too small for modern ships.
+At that time, port activities were moved across town to the present Port of Montreal, now to the south on a wider part of the Saint Lawrence River instead.

 This port area was redeveloped in the 1990s; today, over six million people visit it yearly.
 Today, it’s a great place to stroll, bike, or rollerblade along the river, visit the urban beach installed in 2012, and spend some relaxing quality time outdoors with your travel companions.

 Old Montreal and the Old Port area are great places to stay while visiting Montreal.
-There are quite a few vacation rentals in this part of town that are affordable or interesting or both.
+Quite a few vacation rentals in this part of town are affordable or interesting, or both.

 This sleek modern apartment, for example, sleeps two, offers breathtaking views, and is priced low for two.
-Or, you could stay literally on the water in this 4,500 square foot boat that sleeps up to twenty guests in thirteen bedrooms!
+Or, you could stay on the water in this 4,500 square foot boat with up to twenty guests in thirteen bedrooms!